ibm-cloud-docs/netezza/usecases/migrate-onpremises.md

    ```sql
    $./nz bnr ls scan-object-store -host<NPS HOSTNAME -u ADMIN -pw PASSWORD -unique-id BACKUP-UNIQUE-ID
    ```
-   {: #codeblock}
+   {: codeblock}

-   Where `unique-id` is the cloud directory structure following the bucket to where the backup image (starting NPS directory) is stored.
+   Where the `-unique-id` flag's value is the cloud directory structure following the bucket to where the backup image (starting NPS directory) is stored.
 Since {{site.data.keyword.netezza_short}} controls backup/restore from the {{site.data.keyword.netezza_short}} web console, {{site.data.keyword.netezza_short}} creates a directory in the bucket named the same as the namespace name and puts the corresponding backup images in that directory.
-So the default {{site.data.keyword.netezza_short}} `UNIQUE-ID` is the namespace name, but if you are transferring backups from a filesystem to the bucket in the cloud, `BACKUP-UNIQUE-ID` is the path to the directory you store the backups in.
+So the default {{site.data.keyword.netezza_short}} `UNIQUE-ID` is the namespace name, but if you are transferring backups from a filesystem to the bucket in the cloud, the `BACKUP-UNIQUE-ID` value is the path to the directory you store the backups in.

 1. Restore the backup by using the web console.